 The new website’s customised technical, content, and local search optimisations are performing effectively.
 The site is up to date, responsive on mobile devices, loads quickly, is easy to manage and use compared with the Joomla version, and is set up to make SEO work easier to achieve.

 Jane is spending much less on paid advertising to attract business.
 Her website’s pages are appearing more prominently in search results, and click-throughs from organic search and social channels are providing a rich source of traffic.
 These users are also converting at a much higher rate on the website than previously.
 There was a 57% increase in bookings and enquiries through website forms in 2018, compared with 2017.
-This trend has continued strongly in 2019 as the graph below demonstrates.
+This trend has continued strongly in 2019, and through 2020 (with drop for Covid lockdown) as the graph below demonstrates.

 - Achieved higher rankings for pages in search results, generating more quality traffic to the website